msoos/cav2025/README.md

 you are willing to wait for 21 days, and have a machine with 1TB of memory and 22 cores, these restrictions are necessary.

+# What claims can be replicated
+The system allows you to check that:
+* Ganak and all its dependencies can be (and is) built from source
+* All source code of all dependencies is open-source
+* All binaries of all other counters are provided as they were provided by their authors to the Model Counting Competition 2024
+* All CNF inputs used are provided
+* All scripts for running the tools and parsing the logs are provided
+* All values and graphs in the paper can be reproduced from the logs we provide
+* Versions of all components of Ganak are as per the logs provided (modulo minor changes neeeded to e.g. produce this README)
+* The built binary behaves as per the logs we provided
+* Given the limitations of personal computers, some of the CNFs can be run and the results can be checked to work as expected.

+Hence we aim for:
+* Available
+* Functional
+* Reusable

 # Logging in
 The user is vboxuser, the hostnamer is vbox, the password is "debian".
 The root password is also "debian".
 You can "su" to root, and then you can install